For Students: Help Create Welcoming Peer-Learning Environments

 - Knowing that others in the 花季视频 want to support you in doing your best

-- We don’t all come into college with the same level of “insider knowledge” of how a university operates.
-The so-called – the set of unspoken rules that allows you to smoothly navigate a university system – is “hidden” because it’s not automatically visible to everybody in the community.
+- Recognize that we don’t all come into college with the same level of “insider knowledge” of how a university operates.
+The so-called — the set of unspoken rules that allows you to smoothly navigate a university system — is “hidden” because it’s not automatically visible to everybody in the community.
 For instance, a student with close relatives who have graduate degrees is likely to enter college already understanding how to work effectively with an advisor, how faculty office hours work, how to communicate their needs to instructors, and so forth.
-For other students who have not yet had that kind of exposure, it might take a while to figure these things out.
+For students who have not yet had that kind of exposure, it might take a while to figure these things out.